Facebook Slammed After ‘Gay Cure’ Ads Are Targeted To Young LGBT Users

 Conversion therapies use many tactics, which can include psychological manipulation and even physical abuse.
 Legal and policy officer at Big Brother Watch expressed their disgust at hearing the news.

-“That Facebook not only allowed but profited from such a targeted advert, disguised as an offer of help while preying on young men, especially regarding something as personal as their sexuality, is sickening and truly dystopian”
+“That Facebook not only allowed but profited from such a targeted advert, disguised as an offer of help while preying on young men, especially regarding something as personal as their sexuality, is sickening and truly dystopian.”